One-2-3-45/One-2-3-45/README.md

 ## Getting Started (Inference)

-First-time running will take longer time to compile the models.
+First-time running will take a longer time to compile the models.

 Expected time cost per image: 40s on an NVIDIA A6000.
 ```bash